 Mind, Matter and Language, Semester 2, 2017/18

-I have also been a writing tutor for the University of Edinburgh PPLS Writing Centre since 2017 and encourage students to book an appointment through the PPLS Writing Centre website (https://writingcentre.ppls.ed.ac.uk/).
+I have also been a writing tutor for the University of Edinburgh PPLS Skills Centre (formerly known as the PPLS Writing Centre) since 2017 and encourage students to book an appointment through the PPLS Skills Centre website (https://skillscentre.ppls.ed.ac.uk/).

 Philosophy of Cognitive Science, Philosophy of Mind, Philosophy of Perception, Phenomenology, and especially how all of these relate to the experience of time.

-Current research interestsI am currently most interested in the philosophy, phenomenology, and cognitive science of the experience of time, and, more precisely, experiences of the passage of time and the so-called "specious" present.
-I hope to develop a novel account of time consciousness that accounts for the phenomenology of temporal experience and does justice to empirical data, ideally marrying such a view to a broader theory of consciousness in cognitive science.
-I am also interested in illusions (especially temporal illusions), representations and representationalism(s), Bayesian brains, the status of models in predictive processing, mechanistic explanations in cognitive science, moods and emotions, and the philosophical implications of more exotic perceptual states like head rushes, visual snow, entoptic phenomena, hallucinations, and, of course, time dilation and contraction.
+Current research interestsI am currently most interested in the philosophy, phenomenology, and cognitive science of the experience of time, and, more precisely, experiences of the passage of time and the so-called "specious" present (the interval of time we take to be "now").
+I am developing a novel theory of time consciousness that accounts for the phenomenology of temporal experience and does justice to empirical data, ideally marrying such a view to a broader theory of consciousness in cognitive science.
+I am also interested in moods, emotions, and mental illness; illusions (especially temporal illusions); mental representations and representationalism; implications of predictive processing; and exotic perceptual phenomena.

 Past research interestsIn the past I have been especially concerned with the status and explanatory potency of representations in theories of consciousness.
 I have also focused a great deal of attention (scholarly and otherwise) on anxiety and what it can tell us about the mind.